GitTools/GitVersion/README.md

 }
 ```

+### 4. A ruby gem
+If you want a ruby gem version installed on your machine then you can use [Bundler](http://bundler.io/) or Gem(http://rubygems.org/) to install GitFlowVersion

+	gem install GitFlowVersion

+The calling conventions and the output are the same as the command line version.

 ## The Problem

 Builds are getting more complex and as we're moving towards scm structure with a lot of fine grained repositories we need to take a convention based approach for our product versioning.